carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 Blog posts related to donations, sponsorship and other philanthropic activities that support The Carpentries.

 ### Strategic Plan
-Posts related to The Carpentries strategic plan, the document used to communicate the organisation's goals, objectives, and the actions taken to achieve those goals.
+Posts related to The Carpentries Strategic Plan, the document used to communicate the organisation's goals, objectives, and the actions taken to achieve those goals within a specified period.

 ### Task Force
 The Carpentries uses Task Forces to explore ideas and make updates in policy, procedures and guidelines.
 Task forces bring together a small group of people focused on a particular topic for a set period of time.